s-minoo/eswc-2025-poster-algebra-implementation/rmlweaver-js/test/Test_notes.md

 # RMLTC0002c
 Invalid RML document where the logical reference does not exist in the input data

+# RMLTC0002e
+Invalid RML document where the rr:tableName equivalent values do not exist (rml:iterator for XML and JSON)

 # RMLTC0004b

 Invalid RML document where subject map has rr:Literal as term type.